 Increased client satisfaction

-Does Intuitiv Digital follow an Agile methodology?
+Does Intuitiv Digital follow an Agile methodology for web development?
 No.

 Does Intuitiv Digital use processes from Agile?
 Yep.

 We follow many key Agile concepts in some shape or form, including: